bentasker/LocalChat/docs/server-api.md

 -------------------

+### banUser

+Can only be called by the room admin, kicks a user out of the room, and does not allow them to return (unless re-invited)

+    {
+        "action":"banUser",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "kick": [user to kick],
+                    "sesskey": sessionkey
+        }
+    }

+*Response*

+If successful, the value of `status` will be `ok` and the kicked user's session will be terminated and their user record removed.
+A message will be pushed to the room by `SYSTEM` to note that that user has been kicked and banned.

+If the requesting user lacks the privileges to kick a user, `SYSTEM` will push a message to warn that `user` tried to ban `tokick`.

+### closeRoom

+This can only be successfully called by the room's owner. `closeRoom` will close the current room, remove all associated messages, sessions and user accounts.

+    {
+        "action":"closeRoom",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "sesskey": sessionkey
+        }
+    }

+*Response*

+If successful, the value of `status` will be `ok`.

+Rooms should always be closed when they are no longer required.
+The server will (by default) automatically close inactive rooms after a period, but this is intended as a safety net (in case the admin gets disconnected and cannot reconnect for some reason).

 ### createRoom

 This is used to create a room.
 Calls are currently unauthenticated because user accounts are tied to a room rather than existing in a global namespace (this is done to limit the risk of a list of possible users sitting on the server until they're likely to be needed).